Learn the types of cover available and what's right for you

-Accident only insurance is a standalone insurance that pays benefits to the policyholder in the case of an accident.
-Usually, these policies pay a monthly or lump sum benefit that helps out in a time of need.
-Accident only can protect you in the following situations:
+Accident only insurance is a standalone insurance that pays benefits to the policyholder in the case of an accidental injury.
+Usually, these policies pay a monthly or lump sum benefit to help you pay your bills and take care of debts while you recover.
+Depending on the policy, accident-only insurance can protect you against:

 - Serious bodily injury

 Note: The following policies offer accident plus illness income protection.
 You may be offered just accident cover if you're not eligible for illness cover.

 Some policies will limit payout depending upon the type of accident the policyholder incurs, and the type of employment that you engage in can impact how an accidental insurance policy pays out.
 It is important to compare your options when choosing an insurance policy, as the right one can provide the peace of mind that you and your family are covered in case of an accident.

 There is a wide array of Accidental Insurance policies out there on the Australian insurance market, and each one has different coverage standards.
 Here are some of the coverage options generally available under accident only insurance policies.

 - Worldwide cover: Most accidental insurance policies will not only cover members within Australia, but also anywhere around the world.